Aidan-Jared/What-Genre-Should-I-Like/README.md

 ![alt text](images/fig_Fantasy.png)

 From running the A/B test and the Beta function produced I found that acording to the data there is almost no difference in the ratings that fans of fantasy give to fiction and vice-versa.
-I ended up getting that model B was better than model A about <b>50%</b> of the time which once again shows no difference between the two models which makes it so I can't reject the null.
+The lack of the tale of the fantasy plot I ended up getting that model B was better than model A about <b>50%</b> of the time which once again shows no difference between the two models which makes it so I can't reject the null.
 This does make some sense because these two genres tend to have a lot of overlap in intrests and some individuals might consider a fantasy novel to be fiction which would definetly skew the data one way or another.

-To double check the distribution of user raitings I took the difference between the average fantasy rating and the average fiction and found that on average, there is only a <b>-.01</b> difference between how individuals rate fantasy and fiction.
+To double check the distribution of user raitings I took the difference between the average fantasy rating and the average fiction and found that on average, there is only a <b>-.003</b> difference between how individuals rate fantasy and fiction.
 To me this shows that if you like fiction or fantasy, you will mostlikly like the other genre equally as much.

 ### Science-Fiction and Fantasy